Decision #8693

 Server side processing is the alternative, and switching to nodejs is one path towards such a refactor though other technologies (e.g. java or python) would work just as well, though this is what nodejs does work quite well for.

-#2 Updated by Bryce Mecum over 5 years ago
+#2 Updated by Bryce Mecum about 6 years ago

 Thanks Dave.
 Two thoughts:

-#3 Updated by Dave Vieglais over 5 years ago
+#3 Updated by Dave Vieglais about 6 years ago

 wrt #1, it's very simple - when requesting a resource with a URL, the resource should be returned, which in this case is reasonably expected to be the requested item.
 Instead, MetacatUI returns an application that must then be executed to retrieve the requested resource.
 While technically correct from a HTTP semantics point of view (since the URL does point to an application), it does make it far more complicated for a client to actually get and inspect the listed resource, especially when the goal is to support LOD.

-#4 Updated by Bryce Mecum over 5 years ago
+#4 Updated by Bryce Mecum about 6 years ago

 Ah, yes.
 Thanks for clarifying.

-#5 Updated by Bryce Mecum almost 5 years ago
+#5 Updated by Bryce Mecum over 5 years ago

 Google staff have indicated we only need to send them a robots.txt that points to our sitemaps for them to begin crawling so we're going to try that first (See https://redmine.dataone.org/issues/8817) and come back to this if necessary.